-Tactical considerations for flashlights in low-light SWAT operations
+5 tips for flashlight use in low-light SWAT operations

 We use flashlights in many situations and depending on how and when we use them, they can either help us or make us a target